david-wagih/vocalis-app/README.md

 * Using wallet to log in
 * Will upload files to ipfs and store
-* Analtys results will store as NFT become the proof of using.
+* Analtys results will be NFT as the proof of using our platform